ha5ha6/judy_blog/_pages/cartpole.md

 Temporary Summary:

-- finer RBF networks may not approximate value funtion well but can achieve better learning efficiency, (maybe should tune hyperparameter more carefully)
+- finer RBF networks may not approximate value funtion well but can achieve better learning efficiency (maybe should tune hyperparameter more carefully)

 - DQN requires smaller learning rate for stable learning, say 0.01 or 0.001 compared to Q-box and SARSA($$\lambda$$)s' 0.1

 - 3-layer network can capture quite nice value approximation compared to 2-layer or 1-layer wider network

 - discounting factor remains 0.99 is good

 ### Problem Setup